 But are these the things that make the United States a great nation?
 Not really, although they are a part of the picture.
 Economic and military prowess can make us powerful, but it cannot make us great.
 Greatness comes from our faith in God.
 It comes from our willingness to confront evil acts without shrinking from the confrontation.
 It gave us the fortitude to fight two world wars and one lengthy and costly Cold War.
 And such spiritual resolve was the backbone of our prevailing in those conflicts.
 Indeed, we prevailed because we made a moral case for the existence of a nation.

 This spiritual resolve includes our most cherished beliefs about freedom and the dignity of human life, and it also separates us from those who took thousands of innocent lives.
 The enemy that perpetrated this attack may be cunning and powerful, but he will never be great.
 What makes American great is our heritage, filled with faith, spiritual resolve, and a conviction that human life is sacred.

 We mourn for those who have been lost, and for the damage done to the lives of our families and friends.
-We know that such things as the bombings of the World Trade Center and the Pentagon will not now, nor ever, challenge the greatness of our nation.
-For the greatness of our nation is not built on bricks and mortar; but rather, it is carried in the hearts of all people of goodwill.
-No terrorist—no matter how heinous his act—can take this greatness away.
+We know that such things as the attacks upon the World Trade Center and the Pentagon will not now, nor ever, challenge the greatness of our nation, for the greatness of our nation is not built on bricks and mortar.
+Rather, it is carried in the hearts of all people of goodwill.
+No terrorist, no matter how heinous his act, can take this greatness away.